microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Enabling alternate SSH authentication methods

-If are you connecting to an SSH remote and are:
+If are you connecting to an SSH remote host and are:

-- Connecting with 2-factor authentication.
+- connecting with two-factor authentication,
-- Using password authentication.
+- using password authentication,
-- Using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible.
+- using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible

-You need to enable the `remote.SSH.showLoginTerminal` setting in VS Code.
+you need to enable the `remote.SSH.showLoginTerminal` setting in VS Code.
 This setting causes the terminal to be shown whenever VS Code runs an SSH command.
 Enter your auth code, password, or passphrase when this happens.

 A convenient way to work around this is to enable the `ControlMaster` feature that tells OpenSSH to run multiple SSH sessions over a single connection.
 To enable `ControlMaster`: